Attention tracking: Fields of application

-The AttentionTracking procedure can generally be used for all areas of application in which classical eye movement tracking can be used.
+The attention tracking procedure can generally be used for all areas of application in which classical eye movement tracking can be used.
 The procedure is used in basic research as well as in applied research.

-Since 2003 the procedure is commercially used in market research especially advertising research and marketing research to analyze the effect of advertising material.
+Since 2003 the procedure is commercially used in market research, especially advertising research, to analyze the effect of advertising material.
 Through the online realization of the procedure the attention measurement can be included in target group-specific, supra-regional surveys.